TiendaNube/api-docs/resources/payment_provider.md

 Payment Provider
 ================

-A Payment Provider, shorter name for Payments Services Provider, represents any entity which provides all the necessary resources and infrastructure for merchants and consumers to exectute [Transactions](https://github.com/TiendaNube/api-docs/blob/payments-api-docs/resources/transaction.md) between them.
+A Payment Provider, shorter name for Payments Services Provider, represents any entity which provides all the necessary resources and infrastructure for merchants and consumers to execute [Transactions](https://github.com/TiendaNube/api-docs/blob/payments-api-docs/resources/transaction.md) between them.
 This entities could be any of the following:

 - **Aggregator**
 - **Acquirer**